goschtl/zope/zc.async/branches/dev/src/zc/async/README.txt

 The method was called, and the persistent object modified!

-To reiterate, only persistent callables and the methods of persistent objects can be used.
-This rules out, for instance, closures.
-As we'll see below, the job instance can help us out there.
+To reiterate, only pickleable callables such as global functions and the methods of persistent objects can be used.
+This rules out, for instance, lambdas and other functions created dynamically.
+As we'll see below, the job instance can help us out there somewhat by offering closure-like features.

 ---------------
 Scheduled Calls